deepsalunkhee/MemeGenerator/README.md

+### Note:
+- This was my first opensource contribution ever , for Hacktoberfest . as I dont plan to make any further changes here I am archiving this repo ✌🏽

 # Meme Generator App
 <h1>This  is a meme generator app where users can see the meme images select and edit the memes write the context of the meme and export it as a PNG in your local system.</h1>
 <p>This repo is built on the react and  raw  css .  </p>